• Skip to primary navigation

 Serving suggestions

-Since this is a fully vegan recipe, you could complement the meal with some other plant-based additions.
+Since this is a fully vegan recipe, I like to complement the meal with some other plant-based additions.
 To bulk up your sweet potato noodle bowl, consider adding some Crispy Baked Tofu.
 Then, enjoy some Vegan Oatmeal-Raisin Cookies for dessert!
 And if you’re now craving all things with sweet potato noodles, try this Creamy Healthy Carbonara With Sweet Potato Noodles, this Vegan Coconut Sweet Potato Curry With Sweet Potato Noodles Recipe, or this Coconut Curry Soup With Sweet Potato Noodles.

 Recipe